Matkillio/MarvelSnap_KeyboardAdapter/README.md

 ### Using Marvel Snap Keyboard Adapter

-Marvel Snap Keyboard Adapter allows you to use the numbers in your keyboard to select and play your cards into any desired terrain.
+Marvel Snap Keyboard Adapter allows you to use the numbers in your keyboard to select and play your cards into any desired location.

 #### Playing Cards

-Think about this scenario: You have 4 cards in your hand, and you want to play the second card into the first terrain.
+Think about this scenario: You have 4 cards in your hand, and you want to play the second card into the first location.
-With Marvel Snap Keyboard Adapter you just gotta press "2" (selecting the second card) and then press "1" (select the first terrain) and you are done!
-Second card played into First Terrain!!
+With Marvel Snap Keyboard Adapter you just gotta press "2" (selecting the second card) and then press "1" (select the first location) and you are done!
+Second card played into First location!!

 More examples:
-- Card number 6 into third terrain: Press "6" then "3";
+- Card number 6 into third location: Press "6" then "3";
-- Card number 1 into second terrain: Press "1" then "2";
+- Card number 1 into second location: Press "1" then "2";
-- Card number 3 into first terrain: Press "3" then "1";
+- Card number 3 into first location: Press "3" then "1";

 #### Ending your Turn